barotto/IBMulator/README.md

 device=MT-32 Synth Emulator
 ```

+If you set the `device` key value to `auto` or empty, IBMulator will use the
-If left empty then the default device #0 is used, which usually is the
-Microsoft GS Wavetable Synth.
+default device #0 is used, which usually is the Microsoft GS Wavetable Synth.

+To get the list of available devices you can launch IBMulator and look at the
+log file.

 #### MIDI on Linux